Tryd3x/ade-pipeline/readme.md

 - Enables analytical queries and dashboards focused on medication safety in elderly populations

 The final output helps stakeholders answer critical questions about drug-related risks in aging populations.

+## ❓ Key Questions the Project Aims to Answer

+- Which medications are most frequently associated with serious adverse events in patients over 65?
+- What types of events (e.g., hospitalization, disability, death) are most common in older adults taking specific drugs?
+- Are there patterns or trends in ADEs over time that suggest worsening safety profiles?
+- Which age sub-groups (e.g., 65–70, 71–80, 81+) are most at risk?
+- What drug combinations are disproportionately represented in adverse event reports?